Microsoft HoloLens: 2D applications

 HoloLens can run almost all Universal Windows Platform apps.
 These apps appear as 2D projections.
 Not all Windows 10 APIs are currently supported by HoloLens, but in most cases the same app is able to run across all Windows 10 devices (including HoloLens), and the same tools that are used to develop applications for Windows PC or Windows Phone can be used to develop a HoloLens app.

 3D applications

 3D applications, or "holographic" applications, use Windows Holographic APIs.
 Microsoft recommends Unity engine and Vuforia to create 3D apps for HoloLens, but it's also possible for a developer to build their own engine using DirectX and Windows APIs.

 Criticism

-In November 2018 Microsoft got a contract for the supply of 100,000 HoloLens MR glasses, worth US$479 million, to the U.S. military.
-The MR goggles are intended to provide "increased lethality, mobility, and situational awareness necessary to achieve overmatch against [...] current and future adversaries."
-Just before the opening of one of the largest international technology conferences - the GSMA Mobile World Congress 2019 in Barcelona - fifty Microsoft employees wrote a letter to their CEO Satya Nadella and President Brad Smith stating that they "refuse to develop technologies for warfare and oppression".
+In November 2018 Microsoft was awarded a contract for the supply of 100,000 HoloLens MR glasses, worth $479 million, to the U.S. military.
+The MR goggles are intended to provide "increased lethality, mobility and situational awareness necessary to achieve overmatch against [...] current and future adversaries."
+Just before the opening of one of the largest international technology conferences—the GSMA Mobile World Congress 2019 in Barcelona—fifty Microsoft employees wrote a letter to their CEO Satya Nadella and President Brad Smith stating that they "refuse to develop technologies for warfare and oppression."
 They demanded that corporate management terminate the contract.